AMRHall/NMRshuttle/Installation notes.md

 ## 3. Install TopSpin scripts
 ### 3.1.
 Download files
-Go to https://github.com/AMRHall/NMRshuttle and download the folder as .zip.
+Go to https://github.com/AMRHall/NMRshuttle and download the 'Topspin' folder as .zip.
 Unpack the .zip folder.

 ### 3.2.
 Install scripts
 Open TopSpin and enter the command `edpy` to go to the Python script libary.
+From the drop-down list in the top right corner select the user Python library.

-Go to File > Import and from the folder that you have just downloaded select the files named:
+Go to File > Import and from the 'Topspin' folder that you have just downloaded select the files named:

 `NMRShuttle.py`